-Give InKind is honored to feature Rachel Crawford, co-founder of Teamotions – teas to promote wellness.
+Give InKind is honored to feature Rachel Tenpenny, co-founder of Teamotions – teas to promote wellness.

 Trust us.
 Those who love you WANT to help you in your time of need or crisis.